 How to Make

 Start by making the sugar syrup which is just sugar dissolved in hot water.
 You could make this with boiled water from a kettle and stir in the sugar by hand but I like to use the Thermomix as it's easy to measure everything and it stirs itself.

 Once the sugar syrup is made, pour into a large freezer-proof container (over 1 litre capacity, allowing room for expansion) and let it cool for half an hour at room temperature then transfer to the fridge to cool completely.

-Once cool, add the tonic water, lemon juice and gin and stir well to combine.
+Once it's cool, add the tonic water, lemon juice and gin and stir well to combine.
 Cover and freeze for 5-6 hours.
 Make sure the container is big enough as the mixture will expand when frozen.

 I love this served on its own with just a lemon wedge for garnish.
 Even though it contains a little gin, both my teenage daughters have enjoyed a small portion of this with no noticeable alcohol effect!
 (I probably wouldn't serve it to small children though🥴!).

 For non-Thermomix recipes, head over to our sister site, Easy Deliciousness.